Home Traditional Marketing How to Use Traditional Media to Promote a New Product Launch

 How to Track Traditional Media Campaigns

-QR codes or custom URLs
+2. QR Codes or Custom URLs

 Combining Traditional and Digital for Best Results